techidaily/site-games-able/source/_posts/mastering-nyts-strands-an-expert-tutorial-for-word-games-enthusiasts.md

  You simply tap on letters in turn or drag your finger across multiple letters to form words.
 If you find a correct word, it turns blue (or yellow in the case of the spangram), and you move onto the next one.
 If you get it wrong (meaning you find a word that isn't part of the theme), you'll earn hints.
 Three wrong words equal one hint.

- Like with[the best Wordle puzzle alternatives](https://www.makeuseof.com/best-wordle-alternatives/) , the rules are simple, but the puzzles themselves are not.
-While Strands isn't as mentally taxing as[Connections](https://www.nytimes.com/games/connections) , another NYT game that this writer plays on a daily basis, it will still get your gray matter working.
+ Like with [the best Wordle puzzle alternatives](https://www.makeuseof.com/best-wordle-alternatives/) , the rules are simple, but the puzzles themselves are not.
+While Strands isn't as mentally taxing as [Connections](https://www.nytimes.com/games/connections) , another NYT game that this writer plays on a daily basis, it will still get your gray matter working.

  At the time of writing, Strands is in beta, which means it's merely being tested to see if it stands up to scrutiny.
 On a practical level, that beta assignation means it's only available to play on the web and is not yet part of the New York Times Games app.